ProsperOps_Logo

 Compute is the largest line item in most AWS bills, and EC2 costs are almost always the top contributor.
-It is where most cost optimization efforts are focused, and yet it is also where most inefficiencies persist.

 The reason is not lack of awareness.
 It’s fragmentation.

 EC2 cost management demands attention across many fronts.
-Rightsizing, scheduling, instance selection, auto scaling, commitment management and each has its own nuances, tradeoffs, and tooling.
+Rightsizing, scheduling, instance selection, auto scaling, commitment management, and each has its own nuances, tradeoffs, and tooling.
 Workloads scale up during traffic spikes and scale down at unpredictable intervals.
 Teams shift architectures, experiment with Graviton, spin up test environments, or launch new services.
 These changes make optimization a moving target.

-The result is often a constant state of reactivity.
-Teams chase savings but rarely catch up.
-And the time it takes to manage every lever can outweigh the return.
-This is where the 80/20 rule becomes critical.
+The time it takes to manage every lever can outweigh the return.
 The rule says 80% of your impact will come from the 20% of high-leverage actions.
 The challenge is knowing which levers to prioritize and having the discipline to ignore the rest.

 What Are the Pricing Options With Amazon EC2?